brianemery/hfr_cs_processing/README.md

 - Provides research quality software for processing HFR data following the methods of Lipa et al. (2006).
 - Employs a home made ship removal algorithm that follows what is known about how it's really done.
+(Presently disabled)
 - Generalizes the cross spectra data structure for arbitrary arrays.
 - Allows the use of the imageFOL toolbox by Anthony Kirincich (https://github.com/akirincich/imageFOLs).
 - Includes several DF methods used in Emery (2018), and an estimate of MUSIC error from Stoica and Nehorai (1989) used in Emery and Washburn (2018).
 - Uses my version of CODAR's method for single vs dual determination.
-Can use the Likelihood Ratio (See Emery et. al 2022 almost in press) for larger arrays.
+Can use the Likelihood Ratio (See Emery et. al 2022) for larger arrays.
 - Will work with data from LERA and WERA.
-It has been used to process LERA data - contact me if you're interested.
+It has been used to process LERA data.

 HOW TO USE IT